-Sand particles on the floor prevent a direct contact between the footwear pad and floor, [12].
+Dust particles on the floor prevent a direct contact between the footwear pad and floor, [12].
 The number of sand particles on the floor may affect the friction.
-But the largest particles dominate the effects because they will be the first ones to contact the footwear pad.
+However, the largest particles dominate the effects because they will be the first ones to contact the footwear pad.
 The rigidity, strength, and geometric characteristics of these critical particles will determine the type of interactions between the footwear pad and the particles and between the particles and the floor.
 The footwear pad contacts the solid particles first before it contacts the floor.
-For a solid with less rigidity, deformation occurs when it is pressed by a shoe sole.
+For a solid with less rigidity, deformation occurs when a shoe sole presses it.
 For a more rigid particle, it may be broken into smaller pieces when the stress exceeds its strength.
 At the moment of the contact of the two surfaces, rolling and sliding, of either the footwear pad on the particle, or the particle on the floor, or both, could occur for a rigid particle with high strength especially when both surfaces are hard and smooth.

 When rolling or sliding occurs, the measured friction becomes lower as compared to that of the clean floor.
 Rolling could lead to a more significant reduction in friction than sliding because the rolling friction is normally lower than sliding friction.
 While balls and rollers have been widely used in reducing friction in bearings, the friction coefficient values for different types of rolling bearing elements have been determined, [13].
 This, however, provides little help in determining the effects of the sand particles on friction because most sand particles on the floor are geometrically irregular with various degrees of elasticity and strength.
+In such case, the concepts of three bodies Tribology would govern the slipping tendency.
 Measurements of the static friction coefficient between rubber specimens and ceramic surfaces were carried out at dry, water lubricated, oil, oil diluted by water and sand contaminating the lubricating fluids, [14 - 16].
 It was observed that, dry sliding of the rubber test specimens displayed the highest value of friction coefficient.
 For water lubricated ceramics, the value of the friction coefficient decreased compared to dry sliding.
 For oil lubricated ceramic, friction coefficient decreased with increasing height of the grooves introduced in the rubber specimens.
-The decrease may be from the well adherence of oil on the rubber surface, where a film which is responsible for the friction decrease was formed.
-Besides, diluting oil by water displayed values of friction much lower than that observed for oil lubricated condition.
+The decrease may be due to the adherence of oil on the rubber surface, where the oil film is responsible for the reduction in friction.
+Besides, diluting oil by water displayed values of friction much lower than that observed for oil-lubricated condition.
 As for ceramic lubricated by water and soap and contaminated by sand, friction coefficient increased significantly compared to the sliding conditions of water and soap only.
 In the presence of oil and sand on the sliding surface, the friction slightly increased.
-This behaviour may be caused by sand embedment in rubber surface and consequently the contact became between ceramic and sand.
+This behaviour may be attributed to sand embedment in rubber surface and consequently the contact became between ceramic and sand.
 At lubricated sliding surface by oil and water contaminated by sand, the friction presented higher value than that of oil and sand sliding conditions.

-In the present work, the friction coefficient of rubber test specimens of circular and square protrusions sliding against ceramic tiles at different sliding condition in the presence of sand was measured.
+In the present work, the friction coefficient of rubber test specimens of circular and square protrusions in contact with ceramic tiles at different sliding conditions in the presence of sand are measured.